Gili Trawangan – Bangsal

 Ferries to Lombok

-Gili Trawangan Bangsal ferries depart at around 12:45.
+The Gili Trawangan Bangsal ferry typically departs from Gili Trawangan at around 12:45.

-The price of a ferry from Gili Trawangan to Bangsal typically range between $25* and $125*.
-On average the Gili Trawangan Bangsal ferry is $50*.
-The cheapest Gili Trawangan Bangsal ferry prices start from $25*.
-The average price for a foot passenger is $50*.
+Gili Trawangan Bangsal ferry prices typically range between $23.34* and $47.48*.
+The average price is typically $46.68*.
+The cheapest Gili Trawangan Bangsal ferry prices start from $22.82*.
+The average price for a foot passenger is $46.68*.

-The distance between Gili Trawangan to Bangsal is approximately 3 miles (5km) or 3 nautical miles.
+The distance between Gili Trawangan and Bangsal is approximately 3.0 miles (4.8km) or 2.6 nautical miles.

-Unfortunately, cars are not allowed to travel on ferries between Gili Trawangan and Bangsal.
+Currently, cars are not allowed on ferries between Gili Trawangan and Bangsal.

-Currently, are not permitted to board ferries from Gili Trawangan to Bangsal.
+Currently, you can not bring your pets on ferries from Gili Trawangan to Bangsal.

 More routes than anyone else.